libgit2/libgit2.github.io/docs/guides/authentication/index.md

 # Authenticating against a server

-One of the big issues you have to deal with when working with with other people using Git is authenticating to the server you want to fetch from or push to.
+One of the big issues you have to deal with when working with other people using Git is authenticating to the server you want to fetch from or push to.
 In this post we'll explore how libgit2 deals with presenting the different authentication possibilities across